 What Happens to Debt at Death

 The death of a borrower changes things, but perhaps not as much as you’d think.
 The loan still exists and needs to be paid off, just like any other loan.
-But the stakes can be higher with housing debt, as family members may live in the house or have emotional attachments to it.
-Survivors can handle the mortgage in several ways, and some will be more appealing than others.
+But the stakes can be higher with housing debt, because family members may live in the house or have emotional attachments to it.
+Survivors can handle the mortgage in several ways, some of which will be more appealing than others.

 It’s crucial to make arrangements for your monthly payments when you die.
 Doing so prevents the lender from applying penalty fees and starting the foreclosure process.
 A surviving spouse, your executor, or anybody else can make payments while they settle the estate.
 Automatic bill payments can do the job, too, assuming your funds are still available.
 Financial institutions could freeze accounts after your death, so you may need to ensure that others set up new payment methods.